appcket/appcket-docs/docs/production/01-provision.md

     sudo cp /etc/letsencrypt/live/{PROJECT_MACHINE_NAME}.com/privkey.pem marketing/certs/tls.key
     ```
 1. Database
-    * DigitalOcean requires ssl connection to the database.
-So you need to download the ca-certificate.crt from the control panel and copy it to the `api/certs` folder
+    * DigitalOcean requires tls connection to the database.
+So you need to download the `ca-certificate.crt` from the control panel and copy it to the `api/certs` folder

 ### Set up accounts schema and data